-Especially during exam periods, the UB can be very crowded, although at the moment there are limited seats available due to the coronavirus guidelines.
+Especially during exam periods, the UB can be very crowded.
 For visitors looking to avoid busy hours, the best visiting times would be in the mornings until around 11h00, and later on in the day between 18h00 and 20h00 approximately.

 The first and second floor reading rooms are marked as quiet zones.
 The study areas on the ground floor, in the Information Centre Huygens and the North Hall, may be used to confer in a subdued voice.

 At the Law Library entrance within the Kamerlingh Onnes Building, there is a small flight of stairs.
 A wheelchair accessible stairlift is available.